-The Company has entered into Board of Director Services Agreements (the "Director Agreements") with each of its independent directors.
-The Director Agreements are each for a term of three years and grant to each director the right to cash compensation in the amount of \$35,000 annually.
+The Company previously had entered into Board of Director Services Agreements (the "Director Agreements") with each of its independent directors that granted each director the right to cash compensation in the amount of \$35,000 annually.
 In addition, the Director Agreements grant each director an option to purchase 15,000 shares of common stock of the Company pursuant to the Company's 2021 Incentive Plan.
-Directors who serve as Chair of the Board or as chairs or members of one or more of the Board's committees are entitled to additional cash compensation.
+The Chair of our Board of Directors